rastatech/odbal/README.md

 - Oh, and if you are using a _Function_ instead of a _Procedure_, you'll want to define the 'function_return_params' - a set of strings or string suffixes that the ODBAL will recognize as a function return variable.
 This works similarly to the non-`CURSOR` OUT vars, but you can pass in that parameter name as the 2nd argument to the `run_sql` method to get the value back directly.

 I set these arrays currently via an `.ini` file defined in a location external to the application and that is retrieved and consumed at the application level, but you can do them in the model, or whatever.
+An example of some suffix arrays for an `.ini` file is in the wiki.

 I've included a directory of _example_models_ for you to see a coupla different ways to include these arrays.